- People have roughly ten desires in life.

 - Winning, being superior

 - Care and protection of loved ones

 - Social approval

-People buy because of emotions and justify with logic.
+People buy because of emotions and justify their purchase with logic.

 Force an emotional response by touching on a basic want or need.

 The longer the copy is, the better it is.
 The most logical the copy is, the better it is.